Yarr/Yarr/docs/consuming_yarr.md

 target_link_libraries(MyTarget PRIVATE Yarr::Yarr Yarr::Spec Yarr::Util)
 ```

 No installation is needed in this case.
-All targets get automatically exposed to the master project and be default all of the master project will be applied.
+All targets get automatically exposed to the parent project and be default all of the parent project will be applied.

 ## FetchContent